Optimizing Hybrid Operating Rooms for the Patient, Part 3: Staff Workflow, Productivity & Confidence

 In a hybrid OR with IGT capabilities, the right equipment enables staff to:

-Rails and attachments make quick conversions possible for minimally invasive procedures that require an emergency conversion to an open procedure.
-For example, in a hybrid OR, the patient surface does not have built-in accessory rails.
-In a procedure such as the repair of an abdominal aortic aneurysms, 40-inch accessory rails can be attached to either side of the table to accommodate mounting retractors if a minimally-invasive procedure requires conversion to an open approach.
+The integration of advanced rails and attachments is essential for enabling quick conversions.
+For example, in a hybrid OR, the patient surface may not come with built-in accessory rails.
+However, for procedures like the repair of an abdominal aortic aneurysm, 40-inch accessory rails can be attached to either side of the table to accommodate retractors if a minimally invasive procedure requires conversion to an open approach.
+This level of flexibility ensures that staff can adapt to changing procedural needs without facing delays or interruptions.